Updated from an article in InsideHigherEd.com

 We can begin to counter this by encouraging students to reflect on candidates’ positions, and helping them separate truth from fiction amid the barrages of attack ads—ads that often deepen students’ sense of electoral politics as a toxic field of lies.
 Students have told us repeatedly they want “more fact-based campaigning” and “to learn more about positions.”
 They repeatedly say things like “All the ads, all the lies, you can’t believe what the candidates say, and I don’t want to vote for the wrong person.”
 “If I only had a list where I could see what they actually stood for.”

 That’s something we can help with as educators, promoting both classroom and co-curricular discussions about where candidates actually stand.
-Our nonpartisan Campus Election Engagement Project creates precisely these kinds of concise and accurate nonpartisan candidate guides comparing candidate positions (as well as a 90-second video on close elections).
-To distribute them, schools have done everything from encouraging the student paper to use them as the basis for more in-depth articles to blowing them up in high-traffic areas like Student Unions and dorms, to sending them via campus mail to every student’s mailbox.
-And students have found them tremendously helpful, saying things like “It was great that we all got these accurate guides in our mailboxes.
+Our nonpartisan Campus Election Engagement Project creates precisely these kinds of concise and accurate nonpartisan candidate guides comparing candidate positions (as well as a 90-second video on close elections and an early voting video).
+Students have found them tremendously helpful, saying things like “It was great that we all got these accurate guides in our mailboxes.
 They didn’t tell us how to vote, but they gave us a sense of where the candidates actually stood.”

 We need to educate students on where candidates stand, making the case that, even if they have decidedly mixed feelings about the choices at hand, it matters to elect those who are closer to their values.
 That’s partly because opting out makes more likely the election of the candidate they most oppose.
 But also because voting isn’t the end of the process, but only one step in pressuring elected leaders on all the issues they care about.